by C.K. MacLeod

 Do you use a Mac?
 Let us know how you insert em dashes and en dashes into your writing in the comments section below.

-*Thanks to John Espirian for suggesting keyboard shortcuts for Mac users.
+*Thanks to John Espirian and Geri J. for suggesting keyboard shortcuts for Mac users.

 Image by Dennis Skley